MelGerceker/anniversary_gift/README.md

 <img src="https://github.com/user-attachments/assets/71d7ca1c-5229-492e-8ccf-90e210048fa5" align="right" width="380" style="margin-left: 20px; margin-bottom: 0:"/>

-A page dedicated to all the meals we’ve cooked together.
+A page dedicated to all the meals you’ve cooked together.

 - Add new dishes and comments using the input boxes.
 - Click on the edit icon at the bottom right of each dish to edit or delete.
 - Hover characters over each dish to view its comments.
-- Data is stored locally in the browser.
+- Data is stored locally.
 The screenshot on the right shows the pop-up for editing each note.

 Since my partner is a fan of RuneScape, the cook book page also has a RuneScape inspired skill zone.
 The maximum skill level in the game is 99, so when one character runs to the area their skill level shows 99 while the other character is level 1.